SKravchun/dictation-for-jira/README.md

-# Dictation for jira, compose your text by voice
+# Dictation for Jira: compose your text by voice

 ## Quick start